 You are not supposed to move a vehicle.
 That is leaving the scene of an accident.

 I’m sorry, but the people told me I had to move it.

-The officer grunts and goes about his business.
-Several people help move the motorcycle to the side of the road.
-Our cell phone rings.
-The text is from the AP’s.
+The officer grunted and went about his business.
+Several people helped move the motorcycle to the side of the road.
+Our cell phone rang.
+The text was from the AP’s.

 We are on the way, traffic is crazy.

-A flat-bed truck labeled “Road Clearance” comes and the motorcycle is loaded onto it.
-The driver of the motorcycle and the passenger ride in the back with the motorcycle.
-The policeman talks to Elder Hall.
+A flat-bed truck labeled “Road Clearance” came and the motorcycle was loaded onto it.
+The driver of the motorcycle and the passenger rode in the back with the motorcycle.
+The policeman talked to Elder Hall.

 I need the registration for the truck.

 Elder Hall goes back to the truck.
 He can only find a registration for 2007.